-The objective of interim monitoring is to inform Na Pua Makani Power Partners, USFWS, and DOFAW whether Project take during interim monitoring remains consistent with take calculated from preceding standardized search results.
-Should interim monitoring results suggest estimates of take derived during standardized searches are no longer valid, Na Pua Makani Power Partners will either reinitiate the standardized search approach or work with USFWS and DOFAW to identify and implement appropriate adaptive management measures that take into consideration logistics, costs, and estimated benefits (see Section 7.0).
+Interim monitoring is a reduced monitoring strategy that may be implemented for intermittent periods during the permit term, if approved by USFWS, DOFAW, and the ESRC.
+Interim monitoring relies on robust and stable standardized monitoring fatality estimates that can be used to predict take levels during the interim monitoring period.
+The objective of interim monitoring is to inform Na Pua Makani Power Partners, USFWS, and DOFAW whether anomalous fatality events occur at the Project during interim monitoring and to provide evidence that take during interim monitoring remains consistent with take calculated from preceding standardized search results.
+Should interim monitoring results suggest estimates of take derived during standardized searches are no longer valid, Na Pua Makani Power Partners would either reinitiate the standardized search approach or work with USFWS and DOFAW to identify and implement appropriate adaptive management measures that take into consideration logistics, costs, and estimated benefits (see Section 7.0).

-Interim monitoring will consist of an approximately bi-weekly (every two weeks) search effort along transects performed by Project personnel or other trained contractors.
-Search plots will include WTG pads and Project roads.
-Actual search areas and timing of searches will be adaptively managed based on results from standardized search efforts and will be developed in consultation with USFWS and DOFAW.
-Transects will be walked or driven slowly (< 5 miles [8 kilometers] per hour) on an ATV or similar vehicle, while the observer scans for fatalities.
+Interim monitoring would consist of an approximately bi-weekly (every two weeks) search effort along transects performed by Project personnel or other trained contractors.
+Search plots would include WTG pads and Project roads.
+Actual search areas and timing of searches would be adaptively managed based on results from standardized search efforts and would be developed in consultation with USFWS and DOFAW.
+Transects would be walked or driven slowly (< 5 miles [8 kilometers] per hour) on an ATV or similar vehicle, while the observer scans for fatalities.

-Fatalities occurring during the interim monitoring period will be estimated based on the fatality rate estimate derived during the standardized monitoring period(s).
-If estimates during standardized monitoring periods indicate a temporal change, the most recent standardized monitoring results will be used; however, if standardized monitoring results are consistent, an average of results from all previous standardized monitoring periods will be used to derive the fatality estimate during an interim monitoring period.
+Fatalities occurring during the interim monitoring period would be estimated based on the fatality rate estimate derived during the standardized monitoring period(s).
+If estimates during standardized monitoring periods indicate a temporal change, the most recent standardized monitoring results would be used; however, if standardized monitoring results were consistent, an average of results from all previous standardized monitoring periods would be used to derive the fatality estimate during an interim monitoring period.

 Any observed fatalities or downed birds or bats would be documented and reported as described in Section 3.1.3 (Reporting Protocol and Collection Procedures).
-Na Pua Makani Power Partners will consult with USFWS and DOFAW during standardized searches to identify appropriate adaptive management measures and triggers for implementation during subsequent interim operational monitoring efforts.
+Na Pua Makani Power Partners will consult with USFWS and DOFAW during standardized searches to determine if transitioning to interim monitoring is appropriate.
+Na Pua Makani Power Partners anticipates that after the initial 3 years of monitoring, data from the Project and post-construction mortality data from other Hawaii wind farms are likely to suggest that annual fatality estimates are relatively stable and that periodic interim monitoring may be appropriate.
+If so, Na Pua Makani Power Partners will consult with USFWS, DOFAW, and the ESRC to request approval of this approach.
+If deemed appropriate and approved, Na Pua Makani Power Partners will identify adaptive management measures and triggers for implementation during subsequent interim operational monitoring efforts in consultation with USFWS and DOFAW.